calebelee05/CS180-Lab23-Team1-Project/README.md

 ## Communicator.java
     Fields
+    - String HOST: ip address of the server ("localhost")
+    - int PORT = 8888: port number of the server (8888)
     - String ERROR_MESSAGE: A constant `String` representing an error message for communication between the client and server.
     - String SUCCESS_MESSAGE: A constant `String` indicating a successful state.
     - String LOG_IN: A constant `String` for the client to request the login screen.